 Hello!
 My name is Emma Tempest and I’m from England.
 I moved to Northwest Arkansas with my husband and cat family in 2016.
-I have been working in early childhood for the past 15 years and currently work part-time as a nanny and part-time as a coach for educators looking to create wonder, joy and play in their settings.
+I have been working in early childhood for the past 15 years and currently work as a coach for educators looking to create wonder, joy and play in their settings.
 My favourite thing about the early years is how every single day is different – especially if you are a play-based setting that knows how to have fun!
 I love everything and anything to do with play and write about it on my blog, The Play Coach.
 My favourite quote is from Maya Angelou; “Be a rainbow in someone else’s cloud”.
 I think it perfectly encapsulates what it’s like to be around children, they always manage to see the rainbows even on their most cloudy days.
 Play is children’s work and I think it should be adult’s work too – if we are looking after our own well-being by using the power of play, the children will also feel the impact!
 Talk to me about play whenever you see me!

 Vice President Membership/Communications